rodjjo/bottled-ai/README.md

 Storyteller

 ## Description

-This is a chatbot that runs locally using your GPU.
+This is a chatbot that runs locally using your GPU (GPTQ models) or CPU (GGML models).
 It supports several models, and more models are going to be added soon.

 *Main window*